Effective experience rating for large insurance portfolios via surrogate modeling: The Bayesian credibility framework and issues

 where $f( \cdot )$ is the model distribution, usually a member of the exponential family, $\eta( \cdot )$ would be the so-called link function that links the latent variable $\Theta$ to a regression on covariates $\boldsymbol{x}$ with coefficients $\boldsymbol{\beta}$, and $\varepsilon$ is a random effect incorporated in the regression.
-Here we are using implicitly the set of parameters as $\mathcal{O} =\langle \boldsymbol{x}, \boldsymbol{\beta} \rangle$.
+Here, we are using implicitly the set of parameters as $\mathcal{O} =\langle \boldsymbol{x}, \boldsymbol{\beta} \rangle$.
 To ease the reading, we will drop $\mathcal{O}$ in the notation, and only make explicit the dependence on covariates and their parameters $\mathcal{O} $ when necessary.

-Given such a framework, the goal of \emph{a posteriori} ratemaking consists of using the claim history $\mathbf{Y}_n$ to obtain a premium for the $(n+1)-th$ period.
+Given such a framework, the goal of experience rating consists of using the claim history $\mathbf{Y}_n$ to obtain a premium for the $(n+1)-th$ period.
 To do so, one first requires the predictive distribution of $Y_{n+1} \vert \mathbf{Y}_n$, which after simple manipulations can be computed as follows

 where $E_{\Theta}$ is an expectation with respect to the prior distribution of $\Theta$ and $ \ell (\mathbf{Y}_n \vert \Theta )$ is the conditional log-likelihood of the observed experience $\mathbf{Y}_n$ given by